ios-xr/xrd-eks/README.md

 The following are mandatory requirements to proceed:

+ * [X] Submodules in this repository must be checked out recursively.
  * [X] An ECR [Image Repository](#image-repository) with XRd images loaded.
  * [X] Access to the public [XRd Helm Repository](https://ios-xr.github.io/xrd-helm)
  * [X] Access to the public [XRd on AWS Helm Repository](https://ios-xr.github.io/xrd-eks)